-“The homeowners used to live in Miami, so they have a more modern aesthetic than is common in this area,” she says.
+“The homeowners used to live in Miami, so they have a more modern aesthetic that is common in this area,” she says.
 “They specifically wanted a streamlined, sophisticated space with an open floor plan that would be suitable for entertaining adults, yet satisfying for the daily comfort of their three elementary school-aged children.”

-As design plans for the five-bedroom, 9,000-square-foot residence came together, Manlove selected finishes, materials and furniture that could withstand the rigors of active family life while being stylish enough for social events.
+As design plans for the five-bedroom, 9,000-square-foot residence came together, Manlove selected finishes, materials, and furniture that could withstand the rigors of active family life while being stylish enough for social events.

 Though the furnishings are sleek and modern, Manlove paired them with fabrics that are warm and tactile, from buttery leather and faux Mongolian fur to smooth velvet and textured weaves.
 Organic wood and stone elements also travel from room to room, ensuring that spaces feel interconnected and not too stark.

 “It was important to the family that the house be modern but not cold,” Manlove says.
 “We achieved our goal.”

 It was a nice opportunity to do a very contemporary family home, not a transitional or traditional one which is more typical for me.
 The homeowners were hands-on in the design process, so it was a truly collaborative experience.

 How did you create a calm vibe in an active household?

 I think the palette had a lot to do with it.
 I went with neutral, monochromatic hues with gray as the primary color.
 To keep things interesting, I did accents in touches of soft teal and blush.
 The furniture is also clean-lined and minimalist, not cluttered and busy.
 There are almost no patterns except in the carpeting; everything is textural and tonal.